 Primordial germ cells undergo mitosis to form primary gametocytes that are diploid, possessing 2 sets of chromosomes (2n) and 2N DNA.
 During prophase of meiosis I, primary gametocytes replicate their entire complement of DNA and though still diploid (2n), are now 4N in DNA.

-Each chromosome pair consists of four strands of DNA called chromatids.
-When homologous chromosomes align during metaphase of meiosis I, a process called synapsis, they form tetrads.
+Each replicated chromosome consists of two strands of DNA called chromatids.
+Unlike in mitosis, homologous chromosomes align with one another during metaphase of meiosis I, a process called synapsis, in which they form tetrads.
 Synapsis permits chromatids to exchange genetic material through crossovers.
 This is how variation in the species comes about.

 Completion of meiosis II results in the production of haploid gametes (1n), each having one set of single stranded chromosomes possessing 1N DNA.